 The OJ Simpson murder case is never far from popular culture.
-With the 20th anniversary of the killings in 2014, and a new FX miniseries about the murders and trial debuting in 2016, it's worth diving into some creepy OJ Simpson facts.
-Simpson's behavior before, during, and after the trial is some of the strangest and most compelling in modern history - and much of it was really, really creepy.
+With the 20th anniversary of the slayings in 2014, and the 2016 FX miniseries about the infamous event and trial, it's worth diving into some creepy OJ Simpson facts.
+Simpson's behavior before, during, and after the trial was some of the strangest and most compelling in modern history - and much of it was really, really creepy.

 Simpson knew Kim's parents, Kris and Robert Kardashian, for years even before his trial.
-He also seems to have a pretty intense crush on Kim - who is half his age (not to mention married and a mother of two).
-Sources say while OJ served a his prison term for a 2008 robbery in Nevada, he talked about her constantly, demanded silence when her show was on, and decorated his prison walls with pictures of her from Playboy.
+He also seems to have a pretty intense crush on Kim, who is half his age (not to mention married and a mother of two).
+Sources say that while OJ served his prison term for a 2008 robbery in Nevada, he talked about her constantly and decorated his cell walls with pictures of her from Playboy.

-On March 4, 2016, the LAPD held a press conference to announce that it was examining a knife that had been found buried on the perimeter of OJ's Brentwood estate.
+In March 2016, the LAPD held a press conference to announce that it was examining a blade that had been found buried on the perimeter of OJ's Brentwood estate.
 In a shocking twist, the folding buck knife had actually been found by a construction worker in 1998 when the estate was being demolished.
-But by June, authorities had determined that the knife was not the one used in the murders, since forensic tests (and its small size) ruled it out.
+But by June, authorities had determined that the blade was not the one used in the slayings, since forensic tests (and its small size) ruled it out.

 Apparently, the worker gave the blade to an off-duty police officer who was in the area providing security for a film set.
 The officer inexplicably held on to the blade, and it wasn't until earlier in 2016 that the officer retired and told a friend at the LAPD about it, allegedly seeking the case number so he could frame the weapon and add a plaque with the identifying detail.
 That officer turned around and told his superiors, who demanded that the bladee be handed over for examination.